 French is the official language of 26 countries across Europe, Africa, the Caribbean and the South Pacific, and is spoken by around 300 million people across the globe, including southeast Asia.
 The latest projection is that French will be spoken by 750 million people by 2050 (Forbes magazine, March 2014).
 French is the language most sought after by employers looking for language skills (49 per cent, British Academy 2013).
 It is also an official language of many international organisations including amongst others the United Nations, World Trade Organisation, Council of Europe, European Union, NATO and the International Olympic Committee.

-At Durham, we offer French from beginners to advanced levels to develop students’ linguistic potential and cultural understanding of the French-speaking world.
+At Durham, we teach Dutch as an evening extra-curricular course, open to Durham University students, staff and members of the public.
+We offer French from beginners to advanced levels to develop students’ linguistic potential and cultural understanding of the French-speaking world.